HBalable/atd-apprentice-module-summaries/md/out.md

 Though there is a cost to this freedom that comes with Python coding: execution speed.
 Given the right task, C++ could outperform Python more than 400 times over.
 But this is very understandable.
 This analogy might help:

 > Imagine having 2 guests over on a Friday evening for dinner.
 Guest 1's favourite food is ham/pineapple pizza, so you prepare him some.
 But you have never met guest 2 before, so you aren't sure what he likes, so you decide to buy a couple other pizza's that he might be into, including separate vegan and vegetarian options, just in case.
 Guest 1 is the C++ code, the compiler knows exactly what to expect and can prepare for it, and even perform some validation checks to help ensure everything will run smoothly and fast.
 Guest 2 on the other hand, is the python code.
 The objects being manipulated could be anything, so most validation would be useless.
-The interpreter relies on you writing compatible code.
+The interpreter relies on you writing working code.

 <!--sorry about the above-->
 It's important to note that the Python interpreter is in fact written in C, a very popular statically-typed compiled language.
 C is compiled directly into machine code, which is perhaps the lowest level programming language: binary, which is executed directly by the CPU.
 It's also worth mentioning that interpreted languages are not necessarily slower than compiled languages.
 ASM (assembly language) is an interpreted language that can in many cases run tasks faster than compiled C, in fact, C was written in assembly language.